Shahjahan (film): Production

 R. B. Choudary, after the successes of Poove Unakkaga (1996), Love Today (1997) and Thullatha Manamum Thullum (1999), signed on Vijay for a project to be directed by Vikraman.
 However, Vijay opted against starring in Vikraman's venture and Ravi Appulu was roped in to make a film titled Sneha Jahan, which later became Shahjahan, named after the fifth Mughal emperor with the same name.
 The director had previously approached Vikram with the script of the film.
+Asin was approached to play the lead heroine before finalizing Richa Pallod.
 Although the story takes place in Chennai, the movie was predominantly shot only in Vishakhapatnam but 50% of the film's portions were shot in Chennai as well.
 Arthur A. Wilson was signed to handle the camera, Mani Sharma to compose the music, Vairamuthu to write lyrics while Prabhakaran did the art work and Prasanna Kumar has written the dialogue.

 Soundtrack

 The soundtrack of the film was composed by Mani Sharma, and all lyrics were penned by Vairamuthu.
 The song "Minnalai Pidithu" is based on the theme of The Ghost and the Darkness (1996).